-Medical Interpreter Training gives bilingual students the knowledge and skills necessary to provide effective interpretation in medical settings.
-Students learn how to bridge the perspectives and world views of both providers and clients by developing knowledge in both domains.
+This one-year program gives bilingual students the knowledge and skills necessary to provide effective interpretation in medical settings.
+Students learn how to meet the communication needs of both patients and providers by becoming fluent in English, medical terminology, and one other language.